MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 Allowed instructions are given in "Internal commands" section.

 Application variables defined using the 'set' command or [AppVars] INI section can be used.
-The following read-only variables can also be used: %username%, %serverip%, %serverport%
+The following read-only variables can also be used: %username%, %login%, %serverip%, %serverport%

 How to write a C# script
 ------